📱 Kids Mobile Impact Calculator – Check Mobile Impact on Children

 Example Daily Plan

 Set daily app limits (e.g., 15 minutes).
 Turn off autoplay.
-Encourage hobbies like drawing, puzzles, or board games to replace mindless scrolling.
+Encourage hobbies like drawing, puzzles, or board games to replace screen addiction in kids.

 It could be.
 Check screen time stats.
-Try reducing usage for a week and monitor changes in focus and mood.
-You’ll know quickly.
+Try reducing usage for a week and monitor changes.
+Mobile use and studies often go hand in hand — balance is key.

 Start with educational ones: Khan Academy Kids, Google Classroom, Scratch Jr, YouTube Kids (with controls).
-Avoid TikTok and violent games early on.
+Avoid violent games early on.
+Follow safe mobile usage rules.

 Share this cool tool with your known too